hodgesrm/pydata-exercises/README.md

 # pydata-exercises
-Various Jupiter notebooks with Pydata exercises
+Various Jupiter notebooks with Pydata exercises for personal learning.